Ccolombe12/Ccolombe12.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
-permalink: /projects/
+permalink: /Projects/
-description: A growing collection of your cool projects.
+description: Here is a collection of the recent course and personal projcets I've worked on.
 nav: true
 nav_order: 2
 display_categories: [work, fun]